A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Introduction

 \section{Introduction}

 Speech Enhancement (SE) aims to improve audio quality by removing noise from speech signals.
-It has a wide-range of applications, such as the front-end of automatic speech/speaker recognition systems \cite{Weninger2015,Taherian2020}, where the SE module removes noise from noisy inputs, thereby improving recognition results.
-The success of current SE development mainly relies on training data containing a large number of pairs of clean and noisy speech \cite{Wang2018,Zhao2018,Choi2019,Zhao2019,Li2020,Koizumi2020,Defossez2020,Hao2021,Pandey2021}.
-During training, noisy speech is usually synthesized by mixing clean speech and noise.
-However, due to the high cost of recording, it is difficult to collect clean speech and in-domain noise in real-world scenarios.
+It has a wide range of applications, such as the front-end of automatic speech/speaker recognition systems \cite{Weninger2015,Taherian2020}, where the SE module removes noise from noisy inputs, thereby improving recognition results.
+The success of current SE development mainly relies on training data containing many pairs of clean and noisy speech \cite{Wang2018,Zhao2018,Choi2019,Zhao2019,Li2020,Koizumi2020,Defossez2020,Hao2021,Pandey2021}.
+During training, noisy speech is usually synthesized by mixing clean speech and noise so that the SE model can be trained to transform the noisy speech into its corresponding clean speech.
+This traditional training scheme, called clean-target training (CTT) \cite{Fujimura2021a}, is suitable for various specific applications due to environmental changes.
+However, due to the higher cost and lower convenience of recording, it is challenging to collect clean speech and in-domain noise in real-world scenarios.

+Many methods that operate without clean speech and in-domain noise have recently been proposed to address this problem \cite{Wang2018,Yu2021,Fujimura2021a,Bie2022,Xiang2022,Trinh2022}.
+Belonging to one branch of \textit{unsupervised} SE\footnote{As described in \cite{Bie2022}, \textit{unsupervised} SE can be defined that the use of paired/parallel noisy and clean speech during training is prohibited or infeasible.
+Fu \textit{et al.} accordingly further divided \textit{unsupervised} SE tasks into three levels: 1) clean speech or in-domain noise is required; 2) noisy speech is required; and 3) no training data is required \cite{Fu2022}.}, where no subjective/objective speech quality metrics are included as learning reference, and the traditional \textit{ground truth} (i.e., training targets) does not exist in this kind of SE task, researchers have to explore alternatives, which are close to clean speech, for the corresponding noisy speech.